thestackshack/cim/README.md

  - CIM makes it easy to create, update, and delete stacks
  - CIM allows you to create nested stacks
- - CIM helps organize stack inputs (parameters)
+ - CIM helps organize stack input parameters
  - CIM provides templates to help you get started
  - CIM has support for Lambda functions
  - CIM has an extensible Plugin framework